dao-xyz/peerbit/docs/topics/sqlite-integration/README.md

 The difference with is that Peerbit is not trying to be a SQL database and support all features, but rather focuses on a subset of featuers that are needed for a local-first, p2p application, but still keep the door open for large scale applications to become attractive and do them really well.
 Mainly the focus for Peerbit is to efficiently handle a scenario where we potentially have thousands of clients that replicate shards of a database and we efficiently want to search for documents, like the "top 10" posts in a channel or get a list of all posts that are comments to a particular post quickly.

-If the support for example "join" like behaviours and aggregation where to be added to early many unforseen challanges would be introduced and performance would be hard to maintain since there would be to exist additional control logic to handle data life cycle and indexing in a sharded context.
+If the support for example "join" like behaviours and aggregation and where to be added to early many unforseen challanges would be introduced and performance would be hard to maintain since there would be to exist additional control logic to handle data life cycle and indexing in a sharded context.

-In theory it would be possible to wrap the `@peerbit/document` in a SQL look-alike client and you would be able to support a subset of SQL queries.
-This is not something that is currently supported, but could be a future feature.
+Further more, in theory it would be possible to wrap the `@peerbit/document` in a SQL look-alike client and you would be able to support a subset of SQL queries.
+This is not something that is currently supported, but could be a future feature, just as the more complex quering featuers like aggregation, joins and recursive databases.